 UNESCO inscribed it as a World Heritage Site back in 1996 and is now comprised of a total of seven protected areas; Blue Hole Monument, South Water Caye Marine Reserve, Half Moon Caye Natural Monument, Bacalar Chico National Park and Marine Reserve, Laughing Bird Caye National Park, Glover’s Reef Marine Reserve and Sapodilla Cayes Marine Reserve.

-Ranked the sixth best dive site in the world (2017), The Great Blue Hole is Belize’s most famous dive location.
+Ranked the sixth-best dive site in the world, The Great Blue Hole is Belize’s most famous dive location.
 Although Belize is also home to some other world class diving locations, there really is no other site like this one.
 The wide, very deep hole is outlined by coral reef and the inside Blue Hole is inhabited by sharks.

-Once submerged Blue Hole diving, enormous tuna and other pelagics can be seen to use the hole to clean themselves.
-Descending further into the deeps of the dark blue, 25 metres down, you will uncover the ancient caverns to explore the stalactites and stalagmites.
-The deepest part of the Belize Great Blue Hole lies at a depth of 124 metres deep.
+Once submerged into the Blue Hole, enormous tuna, and other pelagics can be seen to use the hole to clean themselves.
+Descending further into the deeps of the dark blue, 25 meters down, you will uncover the ancient caverns to explore the stalactites and stalagmites.
+The deepest part of the Belize Great Blue Hole lies at a depth of 124 meters deep.

 A Blue Hole dive can be a very worthy experience, but it is very important to remember the dangers of this type of dive, and also the personal duties that you have as a diver, even whilst under the supervision of an experienced Divemaster.
 It is advised that divers get some deep training before attempting dives at such depths.

-Locals actually believe that this spectacular site was created by Satan himself who dug the whole and now lurks in its depths waiting to pick out unwary swimmers who get caught in between the devils hands and the deep blue sea.
+Locals actually believe that this spectacular site was created by Satan himself who dug the hole and now lurks in its depths waiting to pick out unwary swimmers who get caught in between the devils’ hands and the deep blue sea.

 Reports of people spotting hammerhead sharks along the reefs have been confirmed, but are unfortunately not regularly sighted.

 Belize offers all year round diving.
-If you are not a diver, snorkelling is also offered at the Great Blue Hole, Belize, so do not let this hold you back from this phenomenal experience and take a trip to this world-class snorkeling location.
+If you are not a diver, snorkeling is also offered at the Great Blue Hole, Belize, so do not let this hold you back from this phenomenal experience and take a trip to this world-class snorkeling location.

-June to November is known to be a rainy season, however showers are normally short and the visibility off shore is not generally affected.
+June to November is known to be a rainy season, however, showers are normally short and the visibility offshore is not generally affected.
 The raining season can sometimes run into the month of December.
-The risk of large scale flooding is very low, although after major storms throughout the year small pockets of localised flooding may be possible.
-Windy months are known to be March, October and November.
+The risk of large-scale flooding is very low, although after major storms throughout the year small pockets of localized flooding may be possible.
+Windy months are known to be March, October, and November.

-Full day trips, Belize diving services and dive excursions can be organised.
-The full day trips normally consist of one dive in the Blue Hole and two additional dives in the nearby reefs.
+Full day trips, Belize diving services, and dive excursions can be organized.
+The full-day trips normally consist of one dive in the Blue Hole and two additional dives in the nearby reefs.
 So what are you waiting for?
 Start planning your next scuba diving vacation to Belize today.